North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 North Carolina Performance Insights

-- The Tar Heels have a +99 scoring differential, topping opponents by 9.9 points per game.
-They're putting up 84.9 points per game, 25th in college basketball, and are allowing 75 per contest to rank 283rd in college basketball.
+- The Tar Heels outscore opponents by 9.9 points per game (scoring 84.9 points per game to rank 24th in college basketball while allowing 75 per outing to rank 282nd in college basketball) and have a +99 scoring differential overall.

-- North Carolina wins the rebound battle by 3.4 boards on average.
-It records 38.1 rebounds per game, 122nd in college basketball, while its opponents pull down 34.7.
+- The 38.1 rebounds per game North Carolina averages rank 123rd in college basketball, and are 3.4 more than the 34.7 its opponents record per outing.

+- The Tar Heels rank 28th in college basketball by averaging 103.7 points per 100 possessions on offense, and defensively are 251st in college basketball, allowing 91.6 points per 100 possessions.

-- North Carolina and its opponents have been relatively even in the turnover battle.
-The Tar Heels commit 10.4 per game (68th in college basketball) and force 11 (277th in college basketball).
+- North Carolina and its opponents have been mostly even in the turnover battle.
+The Tar Heels commit 10.4 per game (66th in college basketball) and force 11 (276th in college basketball play).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.